-The open wooden cross-staff is the simplest form of cross staff and it consists of about 4cm thick round or square piece of wood and in diameter varying from 15cm to 30cm.
-Giving two lines of sight the disc is provided with two saw cuts about 1 cm deep at right angles to each other.
+The open wooden cross-staff is the simplest form of cross-staff and it consists of about 4cm thick round or square piece of wood and in diameter varying from 15cm to 30cm.
+Given two lines of sight, the disc is provided with two saw cuts about 1 cm deep at right angles to each other.

 French Cross Staff:

 French cross-staff consists of an octagonal brass tube with slits on all eight sides and on each of four sides, it has an alternate vertical sighting slit and an opposite vertical window with a vertical fine wire.
 For setting out right angles, these are used and sights are about 8 cm.